 Recovery Point’s Review

-Headquartered in Gaithersburg, Maryland, and founded in 1999, Recovery Point is a DRaaS provider that has operated a credentialed Federal Information Security Modernization Act (FISMA) moderate environment since 2013, and achieved FedRAMP Ready status in 2018.
+Headquartered in Gaithersburg, Maryland, and founded in 1999, Recovery Point is a DRaaS provider that has operated a credentialed Federal Information Security Modernization Act (FISMA) moderate environment since 2013.
 That stated, in addition to serving secure federal agencies, its client base also includes commercial customers as well as state and local governments.
 Its primary differentiator is its ability to methodically address complex heterogeneous environments that include physical systems and legacy servers in a cost-effective manner.

 Primary Support Approaches: Most are fully managed or assisted; 20% of customers are self-service after initial onboarding.